What are Lichtenberg figures, and how do you make them?

 Can I order by phone instead of ordering online?

 customers may not feel comfortable ordering online, and others may want help in selecting bases or ordering, we also accept

 phone orders at +1 630-964-2699.
 We can also suggest the best

 combination of sculptures and bases for your price

 range.
-Sculptures and matching light bases can be ordered online from our Gallery 1, Gallery 2, or Factory 2nds and Experimental web pages.
+Sculptures and matching light bases can be ordered online from our Gallery 1, Gallery 2, or Experimental Sculptures web pages.

 How quickly do you ship?

 in-stock sculptures, we typically